 The Beta distribution is characterized as follows.

-Definition Let be an absolutely continuous random variable.
+Definition Let be a continuous random variable.
 Let its support be the unit interval:Let .
-We say that has a Beta distribution with shape parameters and if its probability density function iswhere is the Beta function.
+We say that has a Beta distribution with shape parameters and if and only if its probability density function iswhere is the Beta function.

 A random variable having a Beta distribution is also called a Beta random variable.

 The following is a proof that is a legitimate probability density function.

 Non-negativity descends from the facts that is non-negative when and , and that is strictly positive (it is a ratio of Gamma functions, which are strictly positive when their arguments are strictly positive - see the lecture entitled Gamma function).
 That the integral of over equals is proved as follows:where we have used the integral representation a proof of which can be found in the lecture entitled Beta function.

 The expected value of a Beta random variable is

 The variance of a Beta random variable is